 Emery, N. and A. Swider*.
 Fog deposition patterns in a coastal shrubland community.
 In prep.

 Emery, N. and A. Pivavoroff.
-Phenology as a predictor of plant flammability.
+Flowering phenology predicts plant flammability.
 In prep.

 Emery, N., D. Lin, and B. Cantwell.
 Hiring networks of University of California biology faculty.
-In prep.
+In prep for PLOS ONE.